bullet-db/bullet-dsl/README.md

     } catch (Exception e) {
         // handle exception
     }

+#### BulletDeserializer

+This is an optional layer that can be configured in the Bullet Backends that support it.
+If one is not needed, the `IdentityDeserializer` can be used.
+This is primarily needed if the connector reads serialized bytes or some other custom format that needs to be converted into the appropriate input formats that the converter supports.
+A simple example could be if you were reading POJOS as Kafka messages that you needed to convert to BulletRecords.
+However, for some reason, the POJOs were serialized to raw bytes before being ingested into Kafka and Kafka itself is not aware that they are POJOs.
+The `KafkaConnector` would produce raw serialized bytes of the POJO and you would not be able to feed that into the `POJOBulletRecordConverter`.
+You could then use the `JavaDeserializer` to reify those bytes back into the POJO that the `POJOBulletRecordConverter` could convert.

 #### BulletRecordConverter

 The currently implemented BulletRecordConverters are AvroBulletRecordConverter, MapBulletRecordConverter, and POJOBulletRecordConverter.
-These converters support converting
-Apache Avro records, maps, and POJOs to BulletRecords.
+These converters support converting Apache Avro records, maps, and POJOs to BulletRecords.

 Note, BulletRecordConverter can be used with or without a BulletRecordSchema; the schema can be specified in the configuration as a json file.
+If the schema is provided, the types provided there can be used to convert your source data records into BulletRecords without any type discovery (although you can turn this on even if you provide a schema).

 Example usage: